 Berlin.
 Vegan.
 They.
 Have.
 It.
 All.

-This is, therefore, by no means a definitive list of everywhere you should eat… but it is, in my humble (and well-fed) opinion, the soy-cream of the crop.
-The best of the best.
-The agave syrup plant’s knees.
+This is, therefore, by no means a definitive list of everywhere you should eat… but it is, in my humble (and well-fed) opinion, the best vegan food Berlin has to offer.
 So read on, drool, book your flight to Berlin, and feast to your heart’s content.

 This article was produced as part of the Two Vegans One Country project in collaboration with my friend and fellow vegan travel blogger Randi of Just a Pack and Veggie Visa.
 We spent all of October traveling around Germany by train and eating absolutely everything vegan that came our way, our trusty GoEuro app in hand (honestly, why spend time trying to make sense of the DB website when GoEuro has everything laid out in English for you and the prices are the same.
 Stay tune for more!